 Belize is an informal country, with a very casual lifestyle.
 Bring your shorts, T-shirts and bathing suits, as well as some comfortable shoes.
-Hopkins Bay Resort is barefoot luxury at its best!
+Hopkins Bay Belize is barefoot luxury at its best!
 Other suggestions for your Belize adventure tours: A cap to protect your head from the tropical sun when you are boating or fishing.
 Loose fitting, light colored cotton pants and shirts, along with a comfortable pair of hiking shoes for exploring the mainland or trekking through the rain forest.
 A backpack, water bottle, snacks, camera and binoculars are also handy accessories for travel in Belize.
 Evenings can be cool in the winter seasons and a light wrap is suggested.

 Check-in time is 3:00pm and check-out time is 12 noon.

 While the tap water is technically safe to drink, we do not recommend that you do so.
 We provide bottled water in all of our rooms.

-Wireless internet service is available in all villas at Hopkins Bay Resort.
+Wireless internet service is available in all villas at Hopkins Bay Belize.